RyanChristian4427/Monmouthshire-IoT/packages/api/api-v1/README.md

-# Express-TypeScript-MongoDB-Template

-This is a boilerplate/template project used to bootstrap a new Express server.

-This template includes TypeScript and MongoDB, as well as boilerplate showing off authentication and a simple post/get request system.
+# Monmouthshire IoT API Server

+This is the API server that works to provide data and data storage to the various client applications of the Mounmouthshire IoT project.

 ## Getting Started